Code-Institute-Submissions/The-Whom/readme.md

 **NOTE**: currently only the "Generations" album page has currently been deployed , with only the song "our generation" currently available for listening

-#### To Watch vidoes
+#### To Watch videos

-1. Click on the **videos** navbar item (at the top or bottom of the page)
+1. Click on the **videos** navigation bar item (at the top or bottom of the page)
 2. This will take you to the **videos** page.
 3. Videos are displayed along the left, with short descriptions on the right
-   * On mobile screens the vidoes will appear on top, with the descriptions below
+   * On mobile screens the videos will appear on top, with the descriptions below
-4. CLick on the play button on the desired video to view.
+4. Click on the play button on the desired video to view.

 #### To view photos

-1. Click on the **photos** navbar item (at the top or bottom of the page)
+1. Click on the **photos** navigation bar item (at the top or bottom of the page)
 2. This will take you to the **photos** page
 3. photos are displayed along the left, with short descriptions along the right.
    * On mobile screens the pictures appear on top, with the descriptions below